Ficus laurifolia: Description

-The species grows as a shrub, a liana or as a medium to large sized tree that can reach an height of about 25 m, the bark is grey while the slash is reddish to pale brown exuding a creamy white latex; Stem is brownish in color with minute hairs.
+The species grows as a shrub, a liana or as a medium to large sized tree that can reach a height of about 25 m, the bark is grey while the slash is reddish to pale brown exuding a creamy white latex; Stem is brownish in color with minute hairs.
 Its leaves are arranged spirally, with petiole that sometimes reach 9 cm long, stipules are present and are usually glabrous and up to 5 cm in length.
 The leaf outline is broadly elliptic to ovate, with leaflets that can reach 30 cm long and 20 cm wide with margins that are entire, the base of leaves tends to be cordate to rounded and the apex is acuminate.
 Figs are usually borne on leafs axils or beneath the leaves, the figs are sessile or shortly pedunculate with receptacles, they tend to be oblong to globular in shape, greenish with white spots, peduncles are 3–5 mm long; basal bracts are commonly paired.